 A website authentication certificate makes it possible to establish a Transport Layer Security (TLS) [i.5] channel with the subject of the certificate, which guarantees confidentiality, integrity and authenticity of all data transferred through the channel.
 This means that the person or system connecting to the website presenting the certificate can be sure who "owns" the end point of the communication channel (the owner of the certificate), that the data was not changed between the end points, and that nobody else could have read the data along the way.
 However, the communicated data is only protected while it is travelling through the TLS channel.
 The data is produced in plain (unencrypted) form by the sender system, and the data will appear in plain (unencrypted) form in the receiver system.
 Therefore, once the TLS channel is closed, the data loses the protection of its authenticity, integrity and confidentiality, unless it is protected by other means.

-A website authentication certificate may also be used to identify the calling party (client) when using TLS as described above.
+A website authentication certificate can also be used to identify the calling party (client) when using TLS as described above.
 This means that the called party (server) can authenticate who "owns" the calling end of the communication channel (the owner of the certificate).
 Thereby, if both communicating parties have website authentication certificates, they can use them to set up a secure TLS channel providing mutual authentication (MATLS).
+Qualified Website Authentication Certificates supporting PSD2 are issued only to legal persons and TLS communication between calling party and called party is established between servers.

 An electronic seal is a digital signature of a legal person.
 A certificate for electronic seals makes it possible for the owner of the certificate to create electronic seals on any data.
 The digital signature technology guarantees the integrity and authenticity of the signed/sealed data.
 This means that the persons receiving digitally signed data can be sure who signed the data (the owner of the certificate), that the data was not changed since it was signed, and they can also present this signed data to third parties as an evidence of the same (who signed it, and that it was not changed since).
 Therefore, digitally signed data can keep its authenticity and integrity over time when appropriately maintained, regardless of how it is stored or transferred.
 (An electronic seal can be validated by anyone, at any time, to check whether the integrity and authenticity of the data still holds.)
 The electronic seal provides strong evidence that given data is originated by the legal entity identified in the certificate.
 An electronic seal can also protect the authenticity and integrity of data when relayed through a third party, although on its own does not protect against replay attacks.
-Electronic seals may be applied to requests and responses between PSPs.
+Electronic seals can be applied to requests and responses between PSPs.

 Certificates for both website authentication and electronic seals can be qualified or non-qualified.
 The requirements on the issuance of a qualified certificate are more stringent, so using a qualified certificate provides a stronger association of the protected data with the identity of the owner of the certificate.
 As an example, before issuing a qualified certificate the issuer CA will verify the identity of the owner in a face-to-face meeting and based on government-issued photo ID documents, or by equivalently secure procedures.
 Hence, qualified certificates can have a stronger legal assumption of the evidential value than non-qualified ones.